 |HNN325||Comprehensive Nursing Practice|

 In accordance with Department of Human Services policy*, all students are required to undertake a National Police Record Check prior to clinical placements in each calendar year of their course.
 In accordance with the Working with Children Act 2005**, all students are required to undertake a Working with Children Check at commencement of the course.
 Students who fail to obtain a Police Record Check and a Working with Children Check prior to the commencement of clinical placement will not be able to undertake clinical placement and this will impede progress in the course.
 Students may also be required to declare their immunisation status to satisfy the requirements of health organisations where they will be undertaking their clinical learning experience.
 A health organisation may refuse to accept a student for placement if the student’s immunisation status is not satisfactory to the health organisation.

 * Department of Human Services Policy on Working with Children Check and Police Records Checks can be found at: http://www.dhs.vic.gov.au/about-the-department/our-organisation/careers/applying-for-a-job/application-process/step-4-safety-screening-checks

 ** Department of Justice 2007, Working with Children Act 2005, Victoria, Australia retrieved April 2012.

 The University aims to provide students with as much credit as possible for approved prior study or informal learning which exceeds the normal entrance requirements for the course and is within the constraints of the course regulations.
 Students are required to complete a minimum of one-third of the course at Deakin University, or four credit points, whichever is the greater.
-In the case of certificates, including graduate certificates, a minimum of two credit points within the course must be completed at Deakin.

 You can also refer to the Credit for Prior Learning System which outlines the credit that may be granted towards a Deakin University degree.